Key Takeaways

 Generally, consent is required from the non-traveling parent to avoid international parental child abduction.
 To be safe, we recommend getting notarized consent to travel from the father.

-Answer: At age 16, your son will apply for a new passport in the same manner as adults do with the following considerations:
+A: At age 16, your son will apply for a new passport in the same manner as adults do, with the following considerations:

-• Establish parental consent (You may be requested to provide written parental consent for a child age 16 or 17 IF it is not implied on the application)
+- Establish parental consent (You may be requested to provide written parental consent for a child aged 16 or 17 if it is not implied on the application).

-Answer: Passports issued to minors cannot be renewed.
-Your son must apply for a new passport using application form DS-11.
+A: Passports issued to minors cannot be renewed.
+Your son must apply for a new passport using the application form DS-11.

 He should complete the form but wait to sign until requested to do so by an agent at a passport application acceptance facility.